Year 6

 Welcome to the Year 6 Class Page!

-English - To begin our new half-term, we will begin with the beautifully illustrated text, 'Rose Blanche', a story told from a different perspective during WWII.
-We will then move on to our main text/film of the half-term, Nina Bawden's 'Carrie's War', Our focus will be creating cohesive pieces of writing, carefully selecting vocabulary to enhance the action, and aiming to entertain!
+English - To begin our new half-term, we will start by using 'Rose Blanche' - a very moving text looking at the effects of WWII from a different perspective, before exploring Nina Bawden's fantastic story, 'Carrie's War'.
+Our focus will be creating cohesive pieces of writing, carefully selecting vocabulary to enhance the action, and aiming to entertain!
 Within all pieces of writing, grammar, vocabulary and spelling underpin our aims, but we want the children to enjoy crafting and creating interesting and memorable pieces.

 Reading - Every day in school is a reading day.
 Guided reading sessions will begin by using extracts from several classic children texts, before exploring informative and persuasive non-fiction texts and thought-provoking poetry.
 The children will be reading independently, within whole-class guided sessions, during Reciprocal Reading topic lessons and join in as we read our class texts.

-Maths - Throughout the next half-term, we will be consolidating and extending knowledge of calculation, including long multiplication and long division, before beginning a more long-term study of fractions, decimals and percentage.
+Maths - Throughout the first half-term, we will be reviewing and extending our knowledge of calculations, exploring negative numbers within context, revising Roman Numerals and being introduced to new areas of statistics, before spending time looking at the relationship between fractions, decimals and percentages.
 Remember to keep learning the multiplication tables off by heart (and their linked division facts) as this will help in every area of the curriculum.

 P.E.
 This is every Wednesday so don't forget to bring the correct kit, ready for this day.
 This is a white T-Shirt, black shorts and a pair of black pumps.
 It would be ideal if this kit was clearly labelled and kept securely in a labelled P.E. bag, so that any misplaced items can be returned quickly.
 Have a pair of track pants and something warmer available for outside.
-This half-term, we will also have an extra session each Thursday.
+Children will also have an extra 1/2 hour fitness session each Tuesday afternoon.

 Homework